 Jester’s Court welcomes one and all for great food, great drinks, and a great atmosphere.
 If your timing is just right, you may be treated to some entertainment of a paranormal nature as well!
 This popular pub in Port Perry is so haunted that it has been featured in the book Haunted Ontario by Canadian author Terry Boyle.
 The spirits haunting Jester’s Court are active, but whether they are mischievous or malicious is a hotly debated topic.
 Witnesses have experienced poltergeist activity including salt shakers being fired across tables, paintings spinning on the walls, and a washroom haunted by a mysterious “Lady in Blue.”
 A little girl is often spotted playing innocently on the stairwell which leads from the main restaurant to the second floor, too.
 And there are disturbing reports of an angry-looking older gentleman peering down at departing diners from the window of an empty upstairs room.

 Just outside of the quaint village of Port Perry, Ghost Road is the setting for many interesting phenomena.
-Ghost Road is also the location of a well-travelled Native footpath, and artifacts and human remains have been unearthed in the immediate vicinity.
-Also, reports of a large white light heading down the road are commonplace, and sometimes these sightings are accompanied by the disembodied sound of a motorcycle.
+Reports of a large white light heading down the road are commonplace, and sometimes these sightings are accompanied by the disembodied sound of a motorcycle.
 Legend has it that in the 1950s, a motorcyclist lost control of his vehicle and met his end on this road.
 Now, while paranormal investigators have debunked much of the phenomena that is said to be tied with the supposed 1950s-era accident, it is noteworthy that reports of unexplained light phenomena have been reported on “the island of the devil lights” since the 1850s.
 Whether this is all urban legend or is perhaps tied to the artifacts and remains found (or is something else entirely) has yet to be determined.
 However, the atmosphere on Ghost Road is nothing short of spooky.

 16210 Island Rd., Port Perry